Advertisement

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in California.
+There are 8 other housing authorities within 100 miles of City of Alameda Housing Authority, including Oakland Housing Authority (2 mi), Berkeley Housing Authority (6 mi), Housing Authority of the City & County of SF (8 mi).
+Applying to multiple PHAs in California and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in California.

 How do I contact City of Alameda Housing Authority?